zhanghe9704/tpsa/readme.md

 * The code is developed using Code::Blocks IDE.
 There are two C::B profiles under the cbp directory: tpsa_lib.cbp and tpsa_dll.cbp for static library and dynamic library respectively.
 The cbp files are tested in Windows 10 with gcc compiler.

 * You can also use cmake to compile the code into both a static library and a dynamic library.
-This has been tested in Ubuntu 16.04 and in Ubuntu 18.04 (WSL2).
+This has been tested in Ubuntu 16.04, Ubuntu 18.04 (WSL2), and Ubuntu 20.04 (WSL2).

   `cmake .`
   `make`